xerrf/Learning-React/basics/README.md

 ```
 <button onClick={this.myHandler.bind(this, arg)} />
 ```
-Tw way binding is when you bind a child component's input to a prop and attach an event to it's parent via props.
+Two way binding is when you bind a child component's input to a prop and attach an event to it's parent via props.

 ### Styling with Stylesheets or Inline
 CSS that is writen in stylesheets is not scoped to that component.
 It is global.
 Remember to import your CSS file to your component JS file.